This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-- A cast or splint may be placed on your hand, wrist, and lower arm.
-It will prevent movement and help your hand heal.
+- A cast or splint on your hand, wrist, and lower arm will prevent movement while your hand heals.

-- Closed reduction may be done to put your bones back into the correct position without surgery.
+- Closed reduction is used to put the bone back into the correct position without surgery.

-- Open reduction surgery may be needed to put your bones back into the correct position.
-This may include the use of special wires, pins, plates or screws.
-These help keep the broken pieces lined up so your hand can heal correctly.
+- Open reduction surgery may be needed to put the bone back into the correct position.
+Wires, pins, plates, or screws may be used to keep the broken pieces lined up correctly.

 Manage your symptoms: